Home > Blog > How to Turn a Basic Bike Trainer into a Zwift-Ready Machine

 - Lots and lots of fans!
 When riding inside you don’t have airflow to keep you cool, so we recommend strategically placing a couple of fans around you to prevent overheating.

-- A towel for both you and your bike - sweat is corrosive after all.
+- A towel for both you and your bike, or if you want to get fancy, a bike sweat guard.
+Sweat is corrosive, after all.

 - Somewhere to place your Zwift device so you can watch the action; such as a desk, tablet stand, etc.

-How to Set Up Your Yellow Bicycle Trainer with Zwift
+How to Set Up Your Basic Bicycle Trainer with Zwift

 Need help?
 Refer to the user manual.